mGalarnyk/datasciencecoursera/README.md

 Submit |  Pull Request | <youremailhere@gmail.com>

 ## License
 Anyone may contribute after each assignment is turned in and graded.
+Feel free to submit a pull request.